 How do you know if your evaluation instrument is “good”?
 Or if the instrument you find on csedresearch.org is a decent one to use in your study?

-Validated instruments are those that have been checked in one or more ways to determine whether or not the instrument measures what it is supposed to measure.
+Instruments with evidence of validity are those that have been checked in one or more ways to determine whether or not the instrument measures what it is supposed to measure.
 So, if your instrument is designed to measure whether or not parental support of high school students taking computer science courses is positively correlated with their grades in these courses, then statistical tests and other steps can be taken to ensure that the instrument does exactly that.

 Those are still very broad definitions.
 Let’s break it down some more.
 But before we do, there is one very important caveat.